wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 pgbouncer pgbouncer.ini
 ```

 And we can use psql to test the connection.
-For the password use `12345` as specified in `userlist.txt`
+When prompted for the password, use `12345` or whatever you specified in `userlist.txt`

 ```bash
 psql -p 6432 -U billy mydb